juliencombattelli/cpp_starter_project/README.md

 ## Dependencies

 Note about install commands:
-- for Windows, we use [choco](https://chocolatey.org/install).
+- for Windows, you can use [choco](https://chocolatey.org/install).
-- for MacOS, we use [brew](https://brew.sh/).
+- for MacOS, you can use [brew](https://brew.sh/).
+- for Linux, prefer use your distribution package manager (like apt on Ubuntu).
-- In case of an error in cmake, make sure that the dependencies are on the PATH.
+- In case of an error in CMake, make sure that the dependencies are on the PATH.

 ### Necessary Dependencies